hpearson98/pro-active/README.md

 bottom: 0;
 left: 0;
 ```
-This unfortunatley caused the footer to overlap of elemnets on the page rather than occupy its own space.
+This unfortunatley caused the footer to overlap other elemnets on the page rather than occupy its own space.

 ### Testing User Stories